 What They Didn't

 Hard to see: "The Murano's C-pillars should be called C-, D- and E-pillars as they're that wide," Newman said.
 "This creates a giant blind spot that no amount of shifting in the driver's seat can overcome."
 "The small rear window, bulky backseat head restraints and ceiling-mounted center seat belt conspire to obstruct your rear view," Mays added.

 Driving concerns: "The steering requires a lot of effort at low speeds but doesn't reward you at higher speeds," Mays said.
-"On curvy roads, the feedback is still numb."
+"On curvy roads, the crossover's feedback is still numb."
 "I understand the theory behind the CVT and the fuel economy advantages," Williams said, "but the continual 1,500- to 2,000-rpm drone gets on my nerves."